FOSSEE/sdes-stscripts/Version_Control/vcs4/vcs4.rst

 ..
 R20

-What happens when two users have made simultaneous changes to the same file, by editing different parts at the same time.
+Let see what happens when two users make simultaneous changes to the same file, by editing different (or) same parts of the file.

 ..
 L21